tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### spacing
-Space between points as proportion of the point width.** Available for bar, column, candlestick and ohlc series. **
+The space between the chart series as proportion of the series width.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`